acutehimanshu/storage-management-blog-node/README.md

-@we are here to make a project on storage from
+@we are here to make a project on storage from az
 ---
 page_type: sample
 languages: